fkoehler42/rainfall/bonus0/walkthrough.md

                                                                           Í€ï¿½ï¿½ï¿½ï¿½ï¿½/bin/sh
 ```

-Finally, we look for the address where our variable is stored inside the `main`.
+Finally, we look for the address where our variable is stored.
 To do so, [GDB peda](https://github.com/longld/peda) is very useful, since it displays the top of the stack in a human readable form.

 ```gdb
 bonus0@RainFall:~$ gdb ./bonus0